How Convertible Notes, SAFEs and Warrants Work Together in the Capital Raising Stack

 Three business professionals shaking hands and smiling across a desk with laptops and documents, celebrating a successful Master Services Agreement

 Overview Master Services Agreements (MSA) are fundamental in shaping how two businesses work together over the course of an ongoing commercial relationship.
 Despite this, many organisations only come across MSAs when they begin formalising repeat engagements or moving from ad-hoc work to a longer-term partnership.
-This guide explains what an MSA is, why it matters, […]
+This guide explains what an MSA is, why it matters, and how it fits into the broader contract structure.
+Whether you’re a service provider looking to strengthen your contracting framework or a customer wanting clarity over rights and responsibilities, understanding how MSAs work will give […]

 Company Constitution vs Shareholders’ Agreement: What’s the Difference? (and How the Replaceable Rules Fit In)

 When setting up or running a private company in Australia, you’ll encounter three key governance frameworks the company constitution, the shareholders’ agreement, and the replaceable rules under the Corporations Act 2001 (Cth).
 Each serves a different function, applies in different ways, and can have very different legal consequences.
-Understanding how they interact is essential to […]
+Understanding how they interact is essential to avoid shareholder disputes and maintain a compliant governance structure.
+The Company Constitution – The Internal Rulebook A company constitution is a legally binding document that defines how the company is internally managed.
+It has the […]